-Some examples include a U.S. citizen child obtaining medical treatment in the United States and a U.S. citizen spouse receiving some type of medical treatment in the United States.
+Some examples include a U.S. citizen child obtaining medical treatment in the United States and a U.S. citizen spouse receiving some type of medical attention in the United States.
 It could also be a culmination of different factors, including education, work, and conditions of the country that the U.S. citizen family member might have to go to.

 What are the Time and Physical Requirements When Applying for Cancellation of Removal?